amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 Field evaluators
 ----------------

+There are four types of field evaluators.

 Independent field evaluator
 ...........................

 An independent field evaluator has no dependencies and is specified by a function.
+Typically, tt is evaluated once per simulation.
-It has the following fields.
+The evaluator has the following fields.

 * `"field evaluator type`" [string] The value of this parameter is used by the factory of evaluators.
 The available option are `"independent variable`", `"primary variable`",